Micro Wedding Photographer

 Affordable Wedding Photography Perfect For A Micro Wedding Ceremony

 Whether you’re having to arrange your small ceremony at the last minute, or an intimate elopement is what you’ve always wished for, I’m sure that you’ll want to keep an eye on the pursestrings.
-With that in mind, I’ve put together a very special offer for micro wedding photography of just £500 for 2 hours of coverage, a micro wedding being a celebration with up to 30 guests.
-If that suits your budget, and you’d like to have a chat, then I’d be delighted to hear more about your plans.
+With that in mind, I’ve put together a very special offer for micro wedding photography of just £650 for 2 hours of coverage, a micro wedding being a celebration with up to 20 guests.
+If that suits your budget, and you’d like to have a chat, then I’d be delighted to hear more about your plans. *Micro wedding package includes 2 hours coverage and 100 digital images.
+Full payment required on booking.

 How To Have The Small Wedding Ceremony Of Your Dreams!